2020 MLS Roster Composition

-- If such Designated Player joins the club after the opening of the Secondary Transfer Window, he will carry the Mid-Season Youth Designated Player Salary Budget Charge of $150,000 if he is a Young Designated Player and $306,250 if he is not a Young Designated Player.
+If such a Designated Player joins the club after the opening of the Secondary Transfer Window, he will carry the Mid-Season Young Designated Player Salary Budget Charge of $150,000 if he is a Young Designated Player and $306,250 if he is not a Young Designated Player.

-Clubs may "buy down" the budget charge of a Designated Player with General Allocation money.
-The reduced charge may not be less than $150,000.
+Clubs may "buy down" the Salary Budget Charge of a Designated Player with General Allocation Money.
+The reduced budget charge may not be less than $150,000.

-Each MLS Club shall be allotted two Designated Player slots.
-Clubs with two Designated Players may add a third Designated Player by paying $150,000 to the league which shall be split among clubs with two or fewer occupied Designated Player slots for use as General Allocation Money the following MLS Season.
-Clubs must pay the $150,000 fee every year in which a third Designated Player spot is occupied on the club's roster.
+Each club will be allotted two Designated Player roster slots.
+Clubs with two Designated Players may add a third Designated Player by paying $150,000 to the League, which shall be split among clubs with two or fewer occupied Designated Player slots for use as General Allocation Money in the following MLS Season.
+Clubs must pay the $150,000 fee every year in which a third Designated Player slot is occupied on the club's roster.

 Special Discovery Players

-In general, the total amount of the acquisition cost of a player is charged against the salary budget in the year in which it is paid.
-For one player on a club's roster (a "Special Discovery Player"), a club is able to amortize the total amount of acquisition costs (up to $500,000) over the term of the player's contract.
+In general, the total amount of the acquisition cost of a player is charged against the Salary Budget in the year in which it is paid.
+For one player on a club's roster (a "Special Discovery Player"), a club can amortize the total amount of acquisition costs (up to $500,000) over the term of the player's contract.

-- There may be no more than one Special Discovery Player per number of clubs in the league (i.e., 22 total Special Discovery Players in 2017).
+- There may be no more than one Special Discovery Player per number of clubs in the League (i.e., 26 total Special Discovery Players across the League in 2020).

 - A club may have more than one Special Discovery Player on its Senior Roster at any given time if the club received the additional player(s) via trade.
-However, the Club trading the Special Discovery Player may not sign a new Special Discovery Player until the traded Special Discovery Player's original SPA expires, the player's contract is terminated, or all the amortized acquisition costs are accounted for in the Budget Charge.
+However, the club trading the Special Discovery Player may not sign a new Special Discovery Player until the traded Special Discovery Player's original contract expires, the player's contract is terminated, or all the amortized acquisition costs are accounted for in the Salary Budget Charge.